 Take a mixing glass, hold it in your left hand, take a piece of lemon peel in your right hand, press it, and put it in the glass; then add two squirts of bitters, syrup, and absinthe; then put in ice and one jigger of whisky;

 Stir it with a spoon, then strain it into a cocktail glass.
-Some bartenders make the mistake of adding the fruits of the season.
-It is wrong, as a cocktail should always be served plain.
+Some bartenders add the season’s fruits, which is wrong, as a cocktail should always be served plain.

 Cold Whisky Sling, 1888

-Interestingly, this drink was the reference made to the people who ordered it and the old-fashioned way it was made.
+Interestingly, this drink referred to the people who ordered it and the old-fashioned way it was made.

 This is an old fashioned drink generally called for by old gentlemen.